joelcarlson/RImagePalette/README.md

 *Note: This feature is experimental at the moment, and as such is non-optimized, and slow.
 You must install from github to access the `quantize_image` function*

-We can also quantize images using the `quantize_image` function:
+We can also quantize images into a discrete number of colors using the `quantize_image` function:

 ``` r
 #Load the famous mandrill